Desert Harvest is a community resource fighting hunger and food waste in New Mexico.

 More than 1/3 of America’s food ends up in the trash, which is a huge shame because so many people are going hungry.
 Desert Harvest is trying to change these statistics by rescuing food in central New Mexico.

 Adelante Desert Harvest Food Rescue Program works with grocery stores and restaurants to rescue surplus food that might otherwise go to waste.
 That can mean left over lasagna from your favorite restaurant, salads from a grocery deli, or even bagged salads that aren’t getting used quickly enough.
-Desert Harvest provides food-safe packaging and arranges volunteers to pick up surplus food.
 Our process makes it easy for restaurants and other food partners to donate.
 The food is then delivered to partner agencies like shelters or food pantries that distribute it directly to families in need.

 Provide Volunteer Opportunities for People with Disabilities